A Laugh Threatening Situation

 I’m writing a book about all the times I’ve almost died.
 It’s called…

 A Laugh Threatening Situation.

-If you snickered even a little at the title, then you’re gonna love it.
+If that made you giggle even a little, then you’re gonna love it.

 According to Wikipedia, only 5% of people have ever had a near-death experience.

-In my life (so far) I’ve nearly died 43 times.
+In my life (so far) I’ve nearly died over 43 times.